 Audio-Technica AT-LP120XBT-USB – direct drive

 Many users choose direct-drive vinyl players since they provide a more consistent playback.
 And Audio-Technica AT-LP120XBT-USB is the best Bluetooth turntable among direct-drive models in a similar price range.
-Its specs are impressive for any vinyl lover who appreciates sound and overall feel.
+It’s a great option for novice DJs who only try the waters or those who need an affordable yet very reliable TT for home use.

 The player comes with a built-in phono preamp, but if you want to improve the sound, a button on the back of the unit allows you to disable the preamp and connect an amplifier.
 Plus, you can instantly adjust between 33, 45, or 78 RPM speeds and listen to any vinyl format.

 Fine-quality features like a stroboscopic platter with speed indicator, well-balanced S-shaped tonearm, replaceable AT-HS6 headshell, and AT-VM95E DMM cartridge with 0.3×0.7 elliptical needle make AT-LP120XBT-USB outperform its rivals in the same price segment.
-Moreover, this model’s components are not worse than those found in our top-list product – Pro-Ject T1 BT.
+Don’t get me wrong, I am not saying the components are premium – no, they are made mostly of plastic; however, they feel really durable.
+If you’re getting a player for a teenager with a heavy hand, there’s no need to fret over the deck breaking right away.

 Key specs